The most successful retirees seem to have it all: not just financial security but also health, happiness and peace of mind.

 Taxes often become more complex, not less so, for retirees.

-You may have new types of income to report: Social Security, pension income and retirement account withdrawals.
+You may have new types of income to report: Social Security, pension payments and retirement account withdrawals.
 These can be taxed differently than your familiar paycheck income.

-One example: If your money is in a tax-deferred retirement plan, like a 401(k) or IRA, you must withdraw a minimum amount each year (a required minimum distribution, or RMD) beginning the year you turn 72.
+One example: If your money is in a tax-deferred retirement plan, like a traditional 401(k) or IRA, you must withdraw a minimum amount each year (a required minimum distribution, or RMD) beginning the year you turn 72, 73, 74 or 75, depending on when you were born.
 Miss taking an RMD, and you can face a penalty.

-In Money Talks News’ Solutions Center, you’ll find financial advisers to help craft your strategy, taking taxable retirement income into account.
+In the Money Talks News Solutions Center, you’ll find financial advisers to help craft your strategy, taking taxable retirement income into account.
 When hiring advisers, be sure to learn if they have expertise in tax planning.

 7. They exercise

 One looming fear of aging is a loss of independence.
 We’ve all seen elders lose the ability to perform basic functions like eating, walking, dressing and bathing.
 They become reliant on others’ help.